 mapping of environmental risks and assets with community leaders,

 engagement in policy education trainings.

-In 2019, teams of Fellows were matched with local leaders to help them coordinate and deliver a community presentation on air pollution using local data and with recommendations for reducing environmental health impacts.
+In past years, teams of Fellows were matched with local leaders to help them coordinate and deliver a community presentation on air pollution using local data and with recommendations for reducing environmental health impacts.
 Fellows gave community presentations to,

 community members at the American Moslem Society

 students at Edsel Ford High School

 students at Salina Intermediate School